The possible implosion of the restaurant industry in Manila

 The changing nature of the industry is also challenging the mall operators.
 Considering that 44 percent of food-related revenues are currently being spent in the malls, the mall operators have found the need to remain competitive with the changing times.

 Majority of this growth in concepts is driven by the millennial market that craves trends, social casual concepts, and places that are social media-worthy.
 They have a need to fit in within the crowd and want to be seen in spaces that they can share with the world.
-We need to remember that the life cycle of a restaurant used to be five years but with the boom in the industry, the rise of the millennial, and the introduction of technology into marketing, the life cycle has now been reduced.
+We need to remember that the life cycle of a restaurant used to be five years but with the boom in the industry, the rise of the millennial, and the introduction of technology into marketing, that cycle has now been reduced.
 Most concepts today become obsolete within two to four years.

 With the growth in the Philippines, we will see so many new concepts open up but we will also see just as many, if not more, close.
 Is this an implosion?
 No. It is an evolution or, as some might say, a revolution.